donkey-hotei/SLAL/README.md

 # Sparse Linear Algebra Library
-A simple library written in pure-python for exploring concepts and problem in linear algebra.
+A simple library written in pure-python for exploring concepts in linear algebra.
 This library is meant for educational purposes only, as a way for the lousy developer who created this library to learn concepts in linear algebra in a fun and applied manner.